cocojoe/cocos2d-PRKit/README.markdown

 PRKit was contributed to the open source community by <a href="http://precognitiveresearch.com">Precognitive Research, LLC</a>.

+PRKit was updated to cocos2d's new render pipeline, introduced in cocos2d v3.x by <a href="https://www.sagasplayground.com">Saga's Playground</a>.

 License
 ----------
 This is licensed using the same license as cocos2d itself and provided with absolutely no warranty.
 You are free to use the PRKit code as you wish as long as you keep the license in the source code.